Nimble tech firms must adapt as promised self-driving revolution hits speed bumps

 But with delays in the mass deployment of autonomous vehicles, Phantom is now finding new customers off the road - on the sidewalk with delivery robots.

 Phantom is not alone.
-Faced with the harsh reality that an autonomous future is further away than originally promised by global automakers and tech companies like General Motors Co, Uber Technologies Inc and many others, smaller companies in the self-driving ecosystem are now pivoting to alternate uses for their technology.
+Faced with the harsh reality that an autonomous future is further away than originally promised by global automakers and tech companies like General Motors Co (GM.N), Uber Technologies Inc (UBER.N) and many others, smaller companies in the self-driving ecosystem are now pivoting to alternate uses for their technology.
 Some are turning to delivery robots, while others are helping deploy autonomous vehicles for farms, construction sites or airports.

 Robotaxis are still considered the industry’s “humongous opportunity,” in the words of Phantom co-founder Elliot Katz, but shifting to creative new ways to deploy the auxiliary technologies allows for immediate revenue during the long slog before autonomous vehicles hit the roads en masse.